Showing posts with label Marty Hardison. Show all posts

 To begin, newly hatched Monarch caterpillars are impossibly small, and it's frustrating trying to see if anything is happening.
 Turns out it isn't much, and they are completely boring at first.

 Day 3 as caterpillars.
-They finally molted and wear black stripes, making them a little easier to find but I still needed a magnifying glass to find them.
+First molt!
+They'll go through 5 just like swallowtails do.
+New black stripes make them a little easier to find, but I still needed a magnifying glass to find them.
 That's how I noticed little brown spots on the undersides of the leaves.
-Rust is a fungal plant disease that is host specific (won't jump to other plants) and doesn't harm the caterpillars.
+Rust is a fungal plant disease that is host-specific (won't jump to other plants) and doesn't harm the caterpillars.
 It is less of a problem for plants when moisture is managed properly.
-Next year I will look for a rust resistant variety but it would help if I knew what I had to start.
-I'm fairly certain the nursery mislabeled the plant I bought.
-Orange blossoms, fine hairs on the small leaves and stems, this narrow-leafed milkweed is most likely Butterfly Weed (A.tuberosa).
-Native to eastern and southwestern North America, I kind of wish I had bought three.
+Nurseries tend to both crowd and overwater plants, so hopefully this issue resolves itself especially now that it's in my kitchen.

-Swallowtails neatly eat entire leaves and stems but 2nd instar Monarch caterpillars need to avoid releasing the sticky white sap milkweed is known for.
-At their size it can glue their mouth parts shut.
-The leaf above is a good example of their skeletonizing method of eating.
+Swallowtails neatly eat entire leaves and stems but early instar Monarch caterpillars need to avoid releasing the sticky white sap milkweed is known for.
+At their size it can glue their mouth parts shut, so they don't touch the leaf veins.
+They eat only the soft sections in between, leaving the plant looking a mess.
+I'm the relentless deadheader and weeder kind of gardener, so I'm having to learn to accept imperfection as perfection.

 Half a centimeter in the morning.